lh3/miniwfa/README.md

 published the same algorithm [in 1986][myers86].
 He additionally introduced a few variations including a linear-space algorithm based on the [Hirschberg's algorithm][lin-space].
 Sometimes the *O*(*nd*) algorithm is also attributed to [Landau and Vishkin (1989)][lv89].
-Nonetheless, the two authors were aware of Ukkonen's work at the time of publication.
+I don't know if the two authors were aware of Ukkonen's work at the time of submission in 1986, but they did cite Ukkonen (1985) in their published paper.

 The search for a similar algorithm for linear or affine gap penalties took three decades.
 To the best of my knowledge, [Xin et al (2017)][leap] first